finanalyst/raku-pod-render/Pod2HTML2.md

 The header levels can be omitted by setting :no-counters

 # Why Reinvent the Wheel?
-The two original Pod rendering modules are `Pod::To::HTML ` (later **legacy P2HTML** ) and `Pod::To::BigPage `.
+The two original Pod rendering modules are `Pod::To::HTML2 ` (later **legacy P2HTML** ) and `Pod::To::BigPage `.
 So why rewrite the modules and create another API?
 There was an attempt to rewrite the existing modules, but the problems go deeper than a rewrite.
 The following difficulties can be found with the legacy Modules:

 *  Inside the code of legacy P2HTML there were several comments such as 'fix me'.
 The API provided a number of functions with different parameters that are not documented.